kenneth558/plant_conductance_primary_perception/README.md

 # plant_conductance_primary_perception
 This serves notice that this project has now been made private for processing of copyright and patent applications

 <dl><dt>25 Aug 2022</dt></dl>I built a re-configurable rig so that I can quickly switch back to the Arduino and the RPi Pico W.  The Arduino allows operation at the previous level of achievement.
-The Pico does not, but at least I can now troubleshoot.
+The Pico does not show operation at an attempted next level, but at least I can now troubleshoot.
 Time to call it a day for a few hours first.

 <dl><dt>23 Aug 2022</dt></dl>Powering the project up with the RPi Pico W resulted in a non-functional response.
 So I went back to Arduino merely to know that the hardware is OK.
 It is.
 I'll make the RPI Pico W move in two steps instead of one this time - the first step is to get the circuit working at 3.3 volts in Arduino first, THEN wire it back to the RPi Pico W.